-The British convert to Islam, Paul Bilal Williams, has a recent post up called, “Why are Christians not told about these things?
-It contains a clip of a radio interview with Bart Ehrman, the famous agnostic and skeptic scholar of the NT.
+The British convert to Islam, Paul Bilal Williams, has a recent post up called, “Why are Christians not told about these things?” (no longer there; as Williams changed his blog three different times.
+See the articles I have written on him changing his blogs several times) It contains a clip of a radio interview with Bart Ehrman, the famous agnostic and skeptic scholar of the NT.

 Some Christians are told about liberal theories and viewpoints and they are usually dealt with in more in depth classes on apologetics, and actually given answers to these liberal theories of liberal scholars.